VijayKumarG717/Portfolio/README.md

 - **Interactive Sections:** Projects, skills, and experience presented in an engaging way
 - **Contact Form:** Easy way for visitors to get in touch
 - **Modern Tech Stack:** Built with HTML5, CSS3, and JavaScript (no frameworks)
+- **Scroll-Based Animations** - Elements gracefully animate into view as you scroll down the page
+- **Interactive UI Elements** - Buttons, cards, and links with sophisticated hover animations
+- **Accessibility-Focused** - All animations respect user preferences with `prefers-reduced-motion` support
+- **Dark/Light Theme** - Seamless theme switching with smooth transitions
+- **Mobile Responsive** - Optimized for all device sizes
+- **Performance Optimized** - Animations are carefully implemented to maintain excellent performance

 ## 💻 Technologies Used